Custom Tree Pruning

 Landscape Trees Are Valuable and Worth Maintaining

-Landscape trees need pruning at least five times over their first 25 years to promote proper growth.
-Some species require more trimming to establish appropriate form.
-No more than 30% of the crown should be removed each time.
+Landscape trees need pruning at least five times over their first 25 years to promote proper growth, with some species requiring more trimming to maintain proper form.
+Best practices state that no more than 30% of the crown should be removed at one time.

 Prune tree limbs to eight feet above lawns and sidewalks and 14 feet above streets to allow enough clearance for mowing, pedestrians, and vehicles.

 We cut off any dead, broken, diseased, or weak branches two inches in diameter or larger so that they don’t break off and cause damage.

-We trim out branches below a point of visible infection or damage to help control diseases such as Crabapple Fire Blight.
+We cut out branches below a point of visible infection or damage to help control diseases such as Crabapple Fire Blight.

 Recommended Shrub Pruning